 This unique property makes Epsom Salt bath a go-to remedy for soothing sore muscles and a popular way to detoxify the body.
 An Epsom salt bath offers a popular way to promote relaxation.

 Just one Epsom salt bath a week will greatly enhance your mood and overall well-being.
 It is easy to prepare an Epsom Salt Bath.

 - Place 2 to 4 cups of Epsom salt under running water as you fill a standard size bathtub.
 Soak for at least 12 to 15 minutes.

 - Use 4 to 6 cups of Epsom salt for a double size garden tub.

 - Soak for about 15 minutes in the tub

-- Shower upon exiting the tub to remove the excess salt from your skin as too much salt can be drying to your skin
+- Shower after bathing to remove the excess salt from your skin as too much salt can be drying to your skin.

 To make a pleasant bath you can combine: